intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 # Considerations for Increasing Protocol Variability {#variability}

-While greasing is one method to maintain protocol extensibility by falsifying active use of a protocol's extensions points, it does not ensure that an extension point has positive use.
-A protocol may define a wide-ranging extension capability but if senders do not use it, then interoperability problems might exist and remain hidden, leading to ossification until a real use case emerges.
+Greasing can maintain protocol extensibility by falsifying active use of it's extensions points.
+However, it does not ensure positive use.
+A protocol may define a wide-ranging extension capability that remains unused in the absence of real use cases.
+This can lead to ossification that does not expect extensions, leading to interoperability problems later on.

-Variation of protocol extension points with positive use in mind can help exercise protocols and ensure long-term maintenance and interoperability.
-This can be thought of, to some extent, as protocol fuzzing.
-It can be a difficult area to exercise because varying the protocol elements may change the actual outcome of interactions, leading to real errors.
-However, some elements can be safely changed, as the following examples describe.
+Long-term maintenance and interoperability can be ensured by exercising extension points positively.
+To some extent this can be thought of as protocol fuzzing.
+This might be difficult to exercise because varying the protocol elements might change the outcome of interactions, leading to real errors.
+However, some protocols allow elements to be be safely changed, as shown in the following examples.

 ## Example: QUIC frames

 QUIC packets contain frames.
 Receivers might build expectations on the longitudinal aspects of packets or frames - size, ordering, frequency, etc. A sender can quite often manipulate these parameters and stay compliant to the requirements of the QUIC protocol.

-For example, QUIC streams are an ordered reliable byte stream that is serialized as a sequence of STREAM frames with a length and offset.
-Receivers are expected to reassemble frames into an ordered reliable byte stream such that an application reading from a stream can be abstracted from matters of the transport later.
-A sender that purposefully reorders STREAM frames will help exercise the reassembly features of the receiver.
-It is not expected that this would cause a functional failure in the application layer.
-However, it may introduce delays or stream head-of-line blocking that affect the performance aspects of a transmission, which may not be acceptable for a given use case.
+QUIC streams are an ordered reliable byte stream that is serialized as a sequence of STREAM frames with a length and offset.
+Receivers are expected to reassemble frames, which could arrive in any order, into an ordered reliable byte stream that is readable by applications.

+A form of positive testing is for a sender to unpredictably order the STREAM frames that it transmits.
+For example, varying the sequence order of offset values.
+This allows to exercise the QUIC reassembly features of the receiver with the expectation that no failure would occur.
+However, doing this may introduce delay or stream head-of-line blocking that affects the performance aspects of a transmission, which may not be acceptable for a given use case.
+As such, positive testing might be most appropriate to use in a subset of connections, or phases within a connection.

 # Considerations for Protocol Versions {#versions}